rednafi/rednafi.com/content/python/decorators.md

 ## A generic pattern

 Personally, I find it cumbersome how you need three layers of nested functions to define a generalized decorator that can be used with or without arguments.
-[David Beazley] in his book [Python Cookbook] shows an excellent way to define generalized decorators without writing three levels of nested functions.
+David Beazley in his Python Cookbook[^1] shows an excellent way to define generalized decorators without writing three levels of nested functions.
 It uses the built in `functools.partial` function to achieve that.
 The following is a pattern you can use to define generalized decorators in a more elegant way:

 ```python
 from functools import partial, wraps